Sivakasi (film)

 Sivakasi is a 2005 Indian Tamil-language action drama film written and directed by Perarasu.
 The film stars Vijay, Asin and Prakash Raj.
-The music is composed by Srikanth Deva.
+The soundtrack was composed by Srikanth Deva, while the background score was composed by the latter's father Deva.

 Sivakasi was released on 1 November 2005, coinciding with Diwali.
-It ran for 150 days in theatres and performed commercially well.
+It ran for 150 days in Tamil Nadu theatres and performed commercially well.
 The film was remade in Telugu as Vijayadasami (2007).

 Plot

-Sivakasi is a welder who meets Hema, and they fall in love after multiple incidents.
+Sivakasi is a welder in T. Nagar, Chennai who meets Hema, and they fall in love after multiple incidents.
 Hema's father approves of the marriage, but her brothers remark that Sivakasi's current income is not enough to support Hema, causing him to throw them out of the house.
 Hema confronts Sivakasi, who remarks that he couldn't understand her siblings because of his past.
-Sivakasi reveals his real name as Muthappa and was falsely blamed for setting off crackers near a possessed dancer 15 years earlier, which was actually done by his brother, Udayappa, causing him to run away from home.
+Sivakasi reveals his real name as Muthappa and was falsely blamed for setting off crackers near a possessed dancer 15 years earlier, which was actually done by his brother, Udayappa, causing him to run away from his hometown Nattarasankottai.
 Hema berates him for ignoring his parents' love and declares they will marry only at his family's request.
-Sivakasi returns to his village and discovers Udhayappa is now a MLA due to his mother-in-law, Moolimungaari's influence.
+Sivakasi returns to his village and discovers Udayappa is now a MLA due to his mother-in-law, Moolimungaari's influence.

 Sivakasi's mother, Thangam, works as a servant in her own house and his sister Vairam operates a roadside stall in a nearby village in utter poverty with her husband Ramalingam and daughter Divya.
 Sivakasi decided to improve their lot anonymously.
 One of his few confidants tells how his father, Meiyappa, died when Udayappa claimed that Thangam had affairs.
 Enraged, Sivakasi beats up Udayappa and his men, using a fake identity.
 Udayappa tries to sell off the ancestral property, but Sivakasi reminds the buyers that without Muthappa's signature, the sale is illegal.
 To avoid this, Udayappa dresses a false body to look like Muthappa, but Sivakasi inserts a note saying his share of the property should be donated.
 The note is found to be valid and Udayappa reveals his deception.
 Later, Udayappa registers his MLA candidacy but finds Vairam contesting, supported by Sivakasi's money.